Last updated on August 3, 2020

 Q: I have been admitted to the university, but I am worried that travel bans could prevent me from enrolling for fall 2020.
 Are classes going to start at CEU in fall 2020?
 What contingency plans does CEU have in place?

-A: If possible, we would prefer to receive your academic records by mid-August so that we have time to process them.
+A: If possible, we would prefer to receive your academic records by the end of August so that we have time to process them.
 If this is not possible due to the pandemic, you will be allowed to bring them with you and submit them on arrival.
 Either way, please make sure your academic records are as complete and in line with our requirements as possible.

 Q: I have been accepted to CEU.
 However, my current studies are delayed by the pandemic, and I am worried I will not graduate as planned.